hariprasad12994/rosetree/README.md

 todo: Document known bugs

 ### Tree deletion operations
+#### RAII
+The container like every other STL container is cleaned up automatically when it goes out of scope

 There are 3 APIs to support deletion operations
 * cut<br/>
   This enables cutting a subtree out of the container and create a new tree